The Complexity Landscape of Fixed-Parameter Directed Steiner Network Problems: Introduction

 \begin{dfn} A \emph{$\lambda_0$-caterpillar} graph is constructed as follows.
 Take a directed path $(v_1,\ldots,v_{\lambda_0})$ from $v_1$ to $v_{\lambda_0}$, and let $W_1,\ldots,W_{\lambda_0}$ be pairwise disjoint vertex sets such that $v_i\in W_i$ for each $i\in\{1,\ldots,\lambda_0\}$.
 Now add edges such that either every $W_i$ forms an out-star with root $v_i$, or every $W_i$ forms an in-star with root~$v_i$.
 In the former case we also refer to the resulting $\lambda_0$-caterpillar as an \emph{out-caterpillar}, and in the latter as an \emph{in-caterpillar}.
 A $0$-caterpillar is the empty graph.
 The class $\mc{C}_{\lambda,\delta}$ contains all directed graphs $H$ such that there is a set of edges $F\subseteq E(H)$ of size at most $\delta$ for which the remaining edges $E(H)\setminus F$ span a $\lambda_0$-caterpillar for some $\lambda_0\leq\lambda$. \end{dfn}

 If there is an $s\to t$ path in the pattern graph $H$ for two terminals $s,t\in R$, then adding the edge $st$ to $H$ does not change the problem: connectivity from $s$ to $t$ is already implied by $H$, hence adding this edge does not change the feasible solutions.
 That is, adding a transitive edge does not change the solution space and hence it is really only the transitive closure of the pattern $H$ that matters.
 We say that two pattern graphs are \emph{transitively equivalent} if their transitive closures are isomorphic.
 We denote the class of patterns that are transitively equivalent to some pattern of $\mc{C}_{\lambda,\delta}$ by $\mc{C}^*_{\lambda,\delta}$.
 Our main result is a sharp dichotomy saying that \HDSN\ is FPT if every pattern of $\mc{H}$ is transitively equivalent to an almost-caterpillar graph and it is W[1]-hard otherwise.
-In the FPT cases, we make the algorithmic result more precise by stating a running time that is expressed as a function $\lambda$, $\delta$, and the \emph{vertex cover number} $\tau$ of the input pattern $H$, i.e.\ $\tau$ is the size of the smallest vertex subset $W$ of $H$ such that every edge of $H$ is incident to a vertex of $W$.
+In order to provide reductions for the hardness results we need the technical condition that the class of patterns is \emph{recursively enumerable}, i.e., there is some algorithm, which enumerates all members of the class.
+In the FPT cases, we make the algorithmic result more precise by stating a running time that is expressed as a function of $\lambda$, $\delta$, and the \emph{vertex cover number} $\tau$ of the input pattern $H$, i.e., $\tau$ is the size of the smallest vertex subset $W$ of $H$ such that every edge of $H$ is incident to a vertex of $W$.

-\begin{thm} Let $\mc{H}$ be a recursively enumerable class of patterns. \begin{enumerate} \item If there are constants $\lambda$ and $\delta$ such that $\mc{H}\subseteq\mc{C}^*_{\lambda,\delta}$, then \HDSN\ with parameter $k=|R|$ is FPT and can be solved in $2^{O(k+\tau\omega\log\omega)}n^{O(\omega)}$ time, where $\omega=(1+\lambda)(\lambda+\delta)$ and $\tau$ is the vertex cover number of the given input pattern~$H\in\mc{H}$. \item Otherwise, if there are no such constants $\lambda$ and $\delta$, then the problem is \mbox{\textup{W[1]}-hard} for parameter $k$. \end{enumerate} \end{thm}
+\begin{thm} Let $\mc{H}$ be a recursively enumerable class of patterns. \begin{enumerate} \item If there are constants $\lambda$ and $\delta$ such that $\mc{H}\subseteq\mc{C}^*_{\lambda,\delta}$, then \HDSN\ with parameter $k=|R|$ is FPT and can be solved in $2^{O(k+\tau\omega\log\omega)}n^{O(\omega)}$ time, where $\omega=(1+\lambda)(\lambda+\delta)$ and $\tau$ is the vertex cover number of the given input pattern~$H\in\mc{H}$. \item Otherwise, if there are no such constants $\lambda$ and $\delta$, then the problem is \mbox{\textup{W[1]}-hard} for parameter~$k$. \end{enumerate} \end{thm}